Adidas shares jump as North America growth outpaces Nike

-BERLIN (Reuters) - German sportswear firm Adidas (ADSGn.DE) reported higher than expected second-quarter results on Thursday, as its sales growth continued to outpace rival Nike (NKE.N) in North America even as it stagnated in western Europe.
+BERLIN (Reuters) - German sportswear firm Adidas reported higher than expected second-quarter results on Thursday, as its sales growth continued to outpace rival Nike in North America even as it stagnated in western Europe.

 Shares in the company famous for its three-stripe brand jumped 10 percent to a four-month high, putting them on track for their best day since the group increased its financial guidance in March.
 There were up 8.2 percent at 0955 GMT.